megacorvega/autopapermc/README.md

 ```
 This command very simply selects the open server command window (that we named `papermc`) and issues the `stop` command that we usually would have to manually type in.
 I have it set to issue a warning that the server will restart after 60 seconds.
 This can be adjusted to your preference, or removed altogether.

+Now in order for this code to activate nicely in Task Manager, we will run it from a batch file you can call `autoStop.bat`.
+Here is that command:

 ### Server Update

 We will be using `wget` to pull the most recent server version of PaperMC.
 For use in Windows, `wget` must be downloaded from [here](https://eternallybored.org/misc/wget/).